PEtab-dev/PEtab/doc/documentation_data_format.md

 E.g.
 ```
-observable_pErk = observableParameter1 + observableParameter2*pErk
+observable_pErk = observableParameter1_pErk + observableParameter2_pErk*pErk
 ```
-where `observableParameter1` would be an offset, and `observableParameter2` a scaling parameter.
+where `observableParameter1_pErk` would be an offset, and `observableParameter2_pErk` a scaling parameter for the observable `pErk`.
+The observable parameter names have the structure: `observableParameter${indexOfObservableParameter}_${observableId}` to facilitate automatic recognition.
+The specific values or parameters are assigned in the *measurement sheet*.

 ### Noise model